 The Get() method of the news items façade returns an IQueryable<NewsItem> object.
 This essentially represents the collection of news items from the database.
 However, the database query to retrieve those news items will not be executed when Get() is called.
 It will be executed, when the Repeater control needs to display the data and enumerates its datasource.
 If you inspect the news object while debugging the code above, the debugger will warn us about this.

 What Microsoft attempt to say in the message about the Results View is “This is a query which hasn’t been executed yet, but if you want to see the result of it in debug mode, it will be executed.”

 This concept of deferred execution exists to take advantage of database servers and their ability to execute queries.
 SQL and all DBMSes are specifically optimized for this, and you should offload as much work to them as possible, rather than relying on your web server.
 You should let LINQ only generate queries and pass them to the data layer, rather than manipulate lists in code.

 A lot of developers are used to working with IList objects in their code.
-We used to do the same before LINQ was introduced.
+You used to do the same before LINQ was introduced.
 This is comfortable, because lists give a lot of options – they are dynamic and you can do anything with them – add items, iterate over them and delete items.
 However, when casting an IQueryable to an IList, there are almost always performance penalties.
-We can substitute the above call to get news items by appending a ToList() method:
+We can substitute the above call to get news items by appending a ToList() method.

 There will be no difference in functionality, the Repeater will bind just fine.
-However, by adding the ToList() call, we have explicitly requested that the query be executed.
+However, by adding the ToList() call, you have explicitly requested that the query be executed.
 This has resulted in copying the whole result in memory.
 Now all news items occupy space in our server’s RAM.
 The larger their number, the larger amount of memory consumed.
 This is why we should avoid working with IList objects, and use their IQueryable alternative wherever possible.